staying safe and connected now social media rules have changed

 • Report to eSafety

-Changes to social media can feel different for everyone.
+The changes to social media can feel different for everyone.
 Some young people might not mind at all, it might even feel like a break.
-But for others, it can feel stressful, frustrating, unfair, or even lonely.
+For others, it can feel stressful, frustrating, unfair, or even lonely.
 All of those feelings are valid.

 Here are a few ways to look after yourself: